xiaoyunyang/xiaoyunyang.github.io/content/post/life/100-hour-work-week-in-40-hours.md

 ---
-title: "How I get 100 Hours Worth of Work Done in a 40-hour Work Week"
+title: "How I Get 100 Hours Worth of Work Done in a 40-hour Work Week"
 date: 2023-07-06
 categories:
   - blog